juvar/murano-tutorial/source/introduction.rst

 Murano UI is called **Murano Dashboard**.
 It is pluggable into Horizon (standard Open Stack UI).
 Murano API consists of:

 * JSON-based Murano API, that duplicates the functionality of Murano Dashboard
 * Command-line interface for Murano.
 It is a wrapper around Murano JSON API
 * MuranoPL - a yaml-based programming language to create Murano Application.

 Application, Environment and Package are the key Murano notions.
 Murano Dashboard offers panels to manage Applications, Environments and Packages.
-This tutorial will define and explain these key notions while walking through the Murano Dashboard.
+This tutorial will define and explain what are Application, Environment and Package while walking through the Murano Dashboard.

-.. todo:: add note on terminology: application as software vs Murano Application, VM instacse vs object instance vs...

 Murano UI Overview
 ------------------